-After each global disruption, there has been an increase in property prices, and there is no reason to suggest this will be any different as the fundamentals are still strong;
+After each global disruption, there has been an increase in property prices, and there is no reason to suggest this will be any different because, as I mentioned above, the fundamentals are still strong.

 In my opinion for those who have a secure job and their finances organised, this is a great time to buy a home or investment property at a price that you were unlikely to be able to get a couple of weeks ago when the property markets in big capital cities were booming and there were more buyers around than sellers.